GelidusResearch/device.docs/ec.guides/GREC-Setup-Guide.md

 <img src="/images/ec1/grec1.esphome.install.jpg" alt="Select" style="width: 400px;"/>

 GREC1 will now come online and you can add it to  Home Assistant with the configured key.
-Note: If you are trying to test your GREC1 configuration while powered by the USB UART, you may run into bootloop issues due to tripping the ESP32's brownout detection.
-You may need to plug the GREC1 into AC power to get it to boot.

 ## Connecting the GREC1 Module